zigpy/zha-device-handlers/README.md

 # ZHA Device Handlers For Home Assistant

 ZHA Device Handlers are custom quirks implementations for [Zigpy](https://github.com/zigpy/zigpy), the library that provides the [Zigbee](http://www.zigbee.org) support for the [ZHA](https://www.home-assistant.io/components/zha/) component in [Home Assistant](https://www.home-assistant.io).

 Custom quirks implementations for zigpy implemented as ZHA Device Handlers are similar to [Hub-connected Device Handlers for the SmartThings Classics platform](https://docs.smartthings.com/en/latest/device-type-developers-guide/), meaning they are virtual representation of a physical device that expose additional functionality that is not provided out-of-the-box by the existing integration between these platforms.
 See [Device Specifics](#Device-Specifics) for details.

-These device handlers currently require the use of a custom [branch](https://github.com/dmulcahey/home-assistant/tree/dm/zha-sensor-playground) of Home Assistant.
-This will be remediated soon.
 #
 # Currently Supported Devices: